Antica Corte Pallavicina Restaurant and Relais, just a few miles from Parma, is one of the most awe-inspiring places I’ve ever visited.

 For more information about Antica Corte Pallavicina, to visit, eat or stay, click the link below.

 To learn more about Food Valley tours, click the link below.

 If you’d like to learn more about the Emilia Romagna Region, click the next link.

-Stay tuned as Mum and I go to visit a prosciutto factory
+Next, Mum and I went to visit a prosciutto factory

 Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.